List of Playboy Playmates of 1979: February

 Lee Ann Michelle (born 17 March 1960) is an English model and actress.
 She was chosen as Playboy magazine's Playmate of the Month for the February 1979 issue.
 Her centerfold was photographed by Mario Casilli.

 March

 Denise McConnell (born December 23, 1958) is an American model.
 She was Playboy magazine's Playmate of the Month for its March 1979 issue.
 Her centerfold was photographed by Nicholas DeSciose and Pompeo Posar.

 April

 Amanda "Missy" Hodges Cleveland (December 25, 1959 – August 14, 2001) was an American model and actress.
 She was Playboy magazine's Playmate of the Month for the April 1979 issue.
-Her centerfold was photographed by Mario Casilli.
+Her centrefold was photographed by Mario Casilli.

 Cleveland was born in Jackson, Mississippi and attended Provine High School and McClure Academy.
 She came to the magazine's attention through its 25th Anniversary Great Playmate Hunt.
 Her death, which resulted from side effects of a prescription drug, occurred the year she would have reached the age of 42.
 She was a property manager.